feature-hub/feature-hub/README.md

 shared state.
 The method takes the single argument `env`, which has the following properties:

-1.  `featureServices` — an object with Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies.
 1.  `config` — a config object that is provided by the integrator.
+1.  `requiredFeatureServices` — an object of required Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies.

 A Feature Service provider can support multiple major versions at the same time which have access to the same underlying shared state.
 The `create` method must